 HER-2 Status indicators for breast cancer diagnosis

-The HER-2 (Her2/neu, c-erb-2 or erb-2) is a gene which produces a protein that acts as a receptor on the surface of cells.
+The HER-2 (Her2/neu, c-erb-2 or erb-2) is a gene that produces a protein which acts as a receptor on the surface of cells.

-I just want to let you know that I have created a newer version of this page with more up-to-date information on HER2 Status Indicators for Breast Cancer.
-However, this page has some great information, I would still use is as well.
+I just want to let you know that I have a newer version of this page with more up-to-date information on HER2 Status Indicators for Breast Cancer.
+However, this page has some great information as well.

 Some proteins make breast tumors more receptive to certain hormones

-Sometimes the phrase ‘hormone receptor status‘ is used along with terms like ‘protein status’ and HER-2 status.
-These are all related terms; the presence of certain proteins is what makes a tumor more receptive to certain hormones.
+Sometimes medics use the phrase ‘hormone receptor status’ along with terms like ‘protein status’ and HER-2 status.
+These are all related terms because the presence of certain proteins is what makes a

 There are two ways to measure the HER-2 status of breast cancer tumors

-The most common way to measure the HER-2 status of a suspected breast cancer tumor is through an immunohistochemisty (IHC) test.
+The most common way to measure the HER-2 status of a potential breast cancer tumor is through an immunohistochemistry (IHC) test.
 This will likely be part of an overall histological/pathological evaluation of the tumor.

 Fluorescent in situ hybridization

-The overall hormone receptor status of a breast tumor helps predict behaviour and responsiveness to treaments
+The overall hormone receptor status of a breast tumor helps predict behaviour and responsiveness to treatment

-Some breast cancer tumors will have decreased levels of tumor-suppressor genes, such as p53, which make invasion beyond the breast ducts more likely.
-Decreased levels of metastasis-suppressor genes such as nm23 also make spread to the lymph nodes and other areas of the body more likely.
+Some breast cancer tumors will have a decrease in the level of tumor-suppressor genes, such as p53, which make invasion beyond the breast ducts more likely.
+A decrease in the levels of metastasis-suppressor genes such as nm23 also make spread to the lymph nodes and other areas of the body more likely.

-HER-2 positive breast cancers do appear to be more likely to spread early in the cancer course to major visceral sites such as the axillary lymph nodes, lungs, bone marrow, liver, ovaries, and the adrenal glands.
+HER-2 positive breast cancers do appear to be more likely to spread early in the cancer course to major visceral sites such as the:-

 HER-2 may be higher for DCIS

 Herceptin is not really chemotherapy.
-Rather, it is a monoclonal antibody, and the use of cloned antibodies to combat breast cancer is sometimes referred to as ‘biologic therapy‘.
+Rather, it is a monoclonal antibody.
+Biological Therapy is the term that refers to the use of cloned antibodies in cancer treatments.

-Specifically, trastuzumab binds the extracellular portion of the HER-2 transmembrane receptor, and it was initially targeted for patients with advanced, relapsed breast cancer with overexpression of the HER-2 protein.
+Specifically, trastuzumab binds to the extracellular portion of the HER-2 trans-membrane receptor.
+Indeed Trastuzumab was initially prescribed to patients with advanced, relapsed breast cancer with over-expression of the HER-2 protein.

 Breast cancer chemotherapy can use agents which specifically target HER-2

-Sometimes HER-2 positive tumors are also treated with HER-2 targeting agents such as pertuzumab, ertumaxomab, HER-2 vaccines (which improve T-cell immunity in the context of HER-2 overexpression) and tyrosine kinase inhibitors.
-Hormonal therapy, the use of anthracylines, and taxanes are also sometimes employed to minimize the growth-effect of HER-2 positive breast cancers.
-Since the rate of local recurrence is typically quite high with HER-2 postive tumors, radiation therapy is sometimes used in addition to trastuzumab-based neoadjuvant chemotherapy, and generally with good effect.
+Since the rate of local recurrence is typically quite high with HER-2 postive tumors, radiation therapy is sometimes useful in addition to trastuzumab-based neoadjuvant chemotherapy, and generally with good effect.

-Many studies have demonstrated the overexpression of HER-2 proteins with a poorer prognosis.
-It is difficult however to isolate just the HER-2 aspect of the tumor as the specific cause of this poorer outlook, or to find practical indications of just what is meant by ‘negative prognosis‘.
+Many studies demonstrate that breast cancers with an over-expression of HER-2 have a poorer prognosis.
+It is difficult however to isolate just the HER-2 aspect of the tumor as the specific cause of this poorer outlook.

 HER-2 overexpression can help predict the time until relapse of breast cancer